henniss/joystick-customizations/README.md

 # joystick-customizations

 My personal user plugins for JoystickGremlin.
+This is not an officially supported Google product.

 ## Manager